 Securities legislation in certain of the provinces of Canada provides purchasers with the right to withdraw from an agreement to purchase securities.
 This right may be exercised within two business days after receipt or deemed receipt of a prospectus or a prospectus supplement relating to the securities purchased by a purchaser and any amendments thereto, irrespective of the determination at a later date of the purchase price of the securities being distributed.
 In several of the provinces, the securities legislation further provides a purchaser with remedies for rescission or, in some jurisdictions, revision of the price or damages if the prospectus or a prospectus supplement relating to the securities purchaser and any amendments thereto contain a misrepresentation or is not delivered to the purchaser, provided that the remedies for rescission, revision of the price or damages are exercised by the purchaser within the time limit prescribed by the securities legislation of the purchaser's province.
-The purchaser should refer to any applicable provisions of the securities legislation of the particulars of these rights or consult with a legal adviser.
-Rights and remedies may also be available to purchasers under U.S. law; purchasers may wish to consult with a U.S. lawyer for particulars of these rights.
+The purchaser should refer to any applicable provisions of the securities legislation to the securities legislation of the securiti